 Camille Teoli, a young Italian immigrant, worked in the Washington Woolen Mill.
 Soon after she started work, the machine speeded up and caught her long hair, scalping her.
 She spent seven months in a hospital.
 Two years later she went back to work, though a doctor was still treating her for her injury, because her family needed the money.

-To ease the harsh working conditions, he Massachusetts Legislature cut the work week to 54 from 56 hours, effective Jan.
+To ease the harsh working conditions, the Massachusetts Legislature cut the work week to 54 from 56 hours, effective Jan.
 1, 1912.
 On January 11, Polish weavers at the Everett Mill got their first paychecks since the law took effect.
-Their pay had been cut by 32 cents, enough to buy three loaves of bread – a staple of their diet consisting of bread, molasses and beans.
+Their pay had been cut by 32 cents, enough to buy three loaves of bread – a staple of their diet of bread, molasses and beans.
 The Polish women shut down their looms and walked out.

 The strike spread quickly throughout the huge mill city.
 As many as 25,000 walked off the job to the cry, ‘Short pay, all out!’
 Most were women between the age of 14 and 18, and nearly half had been in the country for less than five years.

 The Industrial Workers of the World, known as the Wobblies, had tried to organize the workers for five years, with little success.
 IWW organizer Joseph Ettor and Arturo Giovannitti of the Italian Socialist Federation assumed leadership of the strike.
 IWW organizers Big Bill Haywood and Elizabeth Gurley Flynn later joined them.

 They set up a strike committee with two representatives from each ethnic group.
 Strike communications had to be translated into as many as 25 languages, and in 25 languages they demanded a 15 percent pay hike, double time pay for overtime and no retaliation against strikers.